-Tonight – April 13, 2016 – the moon is at or near its first quarter phase and in front of the constellation Gemini the Twins.
+Tonight – April 3, 2017 – the moon is at or near its first quarter phase and in front of the constellation Gemini the Twins.
 The two brightest stars in Gemini are Castor and Pollux.
 The other bright star on the other side of the moon is Procyon, the brightest in the constellation Canis Minor the Lesser Dog.
-The king planet Jupiter, which outshines all the bright stars, lies to the far east of tonight’s moon, shining in the constellation Leo the Lion.
-Look for the moon to meet up with Jupiter on or near April 17.
+The king planet Jupiter, which outshines all the bright stars, lies to the far east of tonight’s moon.
+Look for the moon to meet up with Jupiter on or near April 10.

 Beyond the fact that both Castor and Pollux are respectably bright stars, they don’t really look alike.
 Pollux is golden in color, and Castor is pure white.
 If you have binoculars, they’ll help you to more easily distinguish the contrast of color.

 Castor and Pollux are different kinds of stars.
 Castor is a hot, white-colored star that is well known for its multiple personality.
 It consists of three pairs of binary stars – or six stars bound together in an intricate gravitational dance.
 Pollux is a cool and bloated orange-colored star, said to be the closest giant star to Earth.
 A star swells up into a giant in its old age.

 These two stars – Castor and Pollux – were seen as twins in the star lore of many civilizations.
 Regardless of the seeming connection between these two stars, Castor and Pollux are not close together or physically related.
 They happen to reside along the same line of sight.

 These stars are extremely noticeable in the night sky.
 No other two such bright stars appear so close together.
 Of course, many myths explain their proximity.
 In most cultures, these two stars were seen as twin stars, usually as heroes.